SCIENCE AND TORAH

 The typical gap year yeshiva program involves intense study of the Torah and Talmud, trips throughout the country, unique chesed opportunities, and strengthening the relationship with Israel.
 Our unique educational philosophy expands the experience, introducing new and challenging topics to its curriculum.

 One area of focus, in the spirit of Maimonides and other great Torah giants, is the study of science and physics as essential reflections of God’s wisdom and the Torah.
-To help enhance this overall study, we bring our students on an unprecedented trip to CERN (the European Organization for Nuclear Research) in Geneva to study the Large Hadron Collider, as well as Bern, the birthplace of Einstein’s revolutionary theory of relativity.
+To help enhance this overall study, we brought our students on an unprecedented trip to CERN (the European Organization for Nuclear Research) in Geneva to study the Large Hadron Collider, as well as Bern, the birthplace of Einstein’s revolutionary theory of relativity.

-This past year, students, rabbeim and a few select guests were joined by Dr. Gerald Schroeder, world renowned physicist, modern orthodox Jew and author of Genesis and the Big Bang as well as other well-known books.
+Students, rabbeim and a few select guests were joined by Dr. Gerald Schroeder, world renowned physicist, modern orthodox Jew and author of Genesis and the Big Bang as well as other well-known books.

 To many, the study of physics would seem extraneous, certainly outside the confines of a curriculum rooted in classical texts and sources.
 We on the other hand consider it essential to the basic philosophy of Judaism.
 Its study provides a greater understanding and appreciation of God’s world and through that, the recognition of the wisdom of the system that defines our existence in that world.